 Items and debts that are community property must be divided during divorce.
 In California, you and your spouse each own one-half of the community property, so possessions and debts that are considered community property are usually divided equally.

 Separate property includes anything you or your spouse owned before you were married, as well as inheritances and gifts given to only one spouse at any time before or during the marriage.
 Money you earn from separate property and anything purchased with separate property is also separate property.
 Also, anything acquired after your date of separation is separate property.

 Items and debts that are separate property do not get divided in divorce.
 Instead, they stay with the spouse who owns the property.

 Often you can determine if something is community property or separate property by looking at the date an item was acquired and the source of money used to purchase the item.
 However, sometimes it is difficult to determine if a particular asset is community or separate property.

-Some property has characteristics of both separate and community property because separate and community property have been mixed together.
-This is called “comingling,” and can be complicated to divide in divorce.
+Some property has characteristics of both separate and community property because separate and community property has been mixed together.
+This is called “commingling,” and can be complicated to divide in a divorce.